dallinmoore/text_mining_song_lyrics/README.md

 ## Project Structure

-The project was initially developed and explored in `DATA5420_Final_Project_Dallin_Moore.ipynb`.
+The project was initially developed and explored in `Project_Exploration_Creation.ipynb`.
 This notebook contains:
 - Data preprocessing and cleaning steps
 - Generation of song embeddings using SBERT
 - Clustering analysis and theme generation